Some weight loss plans make losing weight sound like rocket science.

 What kind of diet do you feel best on?
 What kind of foods do you enjoy?

 Listen to your body, and choose a way of eating that suits your lifestyle.

 It is much better than short-term starvation weight loss plans.

 Studies show that weight loss interventions using both low-carb and low-fat diets can work well.

 Further, these studies demonstrate that low-carb diets have better adherence and satiety levels among participants.
-They also result in greater improvements to body composition.

 One reason for this could be that low-carb eating plans tend to focus on whole, unprocessed foods, and generally involve a higher protein intake.